QMCSoftware/MATH565Fall2025/pages/schedule.md

      style="position:absolute; right:0; font-size:40%; top:1.4em;">⚙️</a>
 </h1>

+The first page of the notes indicates when it was most recently updated.

 | Date     | Topic               | Notes         |
 |----------|---------------------|---------------|
 | Aug 18   | What is a Monte Carlo?        | [ Introduction]({{ site.baseurl }}/lectures/MATH565MonteCarloMethodsNotesPart1.pdf) |